 The course is an introduction to pathology, which is the study of disease.
 An overview of a variety of diseases will be discussed including cardiovascular disease, asthma, infection, cancer, epilepsy, multiple sclerosis, rheumatoid arthritis, Crohn's disease, anemia, leukemia, and Alzheimer's dementia.
-The subspecialty of forensic pathology will also be discussed.
 Prerequisites: BIO 114 or ES 141; Junior and Senior Standing